antaldaniel/dataandlyrics/content/post/2020-10-18-october_playlist/index.md

 the music community: fans, artists, technicians, managers, labels, publisher and all the ecosystem.
 You can play my playlist in Spotify’s embedded player.

 Below the music player you find a very short [comparison](#comparison) of the current global hits and the current hits in the Netherlands on Spotify.
-This time I only want to illustrate the difference of my listening habits from the global mainstream.
+This time I would like to illustrate the difference of my listening habits from the global mainstream, and I won't go in depth to how we want to make more relevant recommendations.
 These are the difference that we are trying to capture for local music scenes, cities, countries in our [Listen Local](https://dataandlyrics.com/project/listen_local/) initiative.

 *If you find it interesting why I chose these songs in October 2020, you read about [my choices](#october-playlist) as a personal recommendation at the end of the post*.